King Harvest: Reunions and other post-2000 activities

 Novak and Tuleja went on to play country western in Scandinavia and released the album King Harvest - The Prairie Dogs' Classic Country produced by George Doering.
-Their recording of "Looking For Love" from the album later appeared in the 2014 movie OK Buckeroos - The Life, Music and Good Times of Jerry Jeff Walker.
+Their recording of "Looking for Love" from the album later appeared in the 2014 film OK Buckeroos - The Life, Music and Good Times of Jerry Jeff Walker.

 King Harvest released their The Lost Tapes album in August 2007, and performed on TJ Lubinsky's My Music DVD entitled The 70s Experience Live produced for PBS.

 On July 14, 2012, the four co-founders reunited in Olcott Beach as part of a 40th anniversary reunion of the band.
 Robinson died December 11, 2012, leaving behind his wife, daughter and grandchildren.
 He was buried in Cleveland, Ohio, his birthplace.
 The other three members reunited again on July 19, 2013, in Olcott Beach with a song titled "Doc" in memory of him.

 The King Harvest album Old Friends was released on April 6, 2015.

 The three surviving founding members released their new King Harvest single "Our Old Songs" on August 16, 2016.